 Check the engine oil level manually on a regular basis to prevent damage to the engine.
 Ensure that the correct specification of oil is used.
+Recommended fluids and lubricants ♀ 184.

 Check with the vehicle on a level surface.
 The engine must be at operating temperature and switched off for at least 5 minutes.